-On the other side, Loftus has challenged the idea that individuals can repress memories of traumatic events from childhood and then recover those memories years later through therapeutic techniques such as hypnosis, guided visualization, and age regression.
-Loftus is not saying that childhood trauma doesn't happen, but she does question whether or not those memories are accurate, and she is skeptical of the questioning process used to access these memories, given that even the slightest suggestion from the therapist can lead to misinformation effects.
+On the other side, Loftus has challenged the idea that individuals can repress memories of traumatic events from childhood, including sexual abuse, and then recover those memories years later through therapeutic techniques such as hypnosis, guided visualization, and age regression.

+Loftus is not saying that childhood sexual abuse doesn't happen, but she does question whether or not those memories are accurate, and she is skeptical of the questioning process used to access these memories, given that even the slightest suggestion from the therapist can lead to misinformation effects.
+For example, researchers Stephen Ceci and Maggie Brucks (1993, 1995) asked three-year-old children to use an anatomically correct doll to show where their pediatricians had touched them during an exam.
+Fifty-five percent of the children pointed to the genital/anal area on the dolls, even when they had not received any form of genital exam.

 Ever since Loftus published her first studies on the suggestibility of eyewitness testimony in the 1970s, social scientists, police officers, therapists, and legal practitioners have been aware of the flaws in interview practices.
 Consequently, steps have been taken to decrease the suggestibility of witnesses.
 One way is to modify how witnesses are questioned.
-When interviewers use neutral and less leading language, children more accurately recall what happened and who was involved (Goodman, 2006; Pipe, 1996; Pipe, Lamb, Orbach, & Esplin, 2004).
+When interviewers use neutral and less leading language, children more accurately recall what happened and who was involved (Goodman, 2006; Pipe, 1996; Pipe et al., 2004).
 Another change is in how police lineups are conducted.
 It's recommended that a blind photo lineup be used.
 This way the person administering the lineup doesn't know which photo belongs to the suspect, minimizing the possibility of giving leading cues.
-Additionally, judges in some states now inform jurors about the possibility of misidentification.
+Additionally, judges in some now inform jurors about the possibility of states misidentification.
 Judges can also suppress eyewitness testimony if they deem it unreliable.